stevenmyhre/mail-tracker/README.md

 ## Events

-When an email is viewed or a link is clicked, its tracking information is counted in the database using the jdavidbark\MailTracker\Model\SentEmail model.
-You may want to do additional processing on these events, so an event is fired in both cases:
+When an email is sent, viewed, or a link is clicked, its tracking information is counted in the database using the jdavidbark\MailTracker\Model\SentEmail model.
+You may want to do additional processing on these events, so an event is fired in these cases:

+* jdavidbakr\MailTracker\Events\EmailSentEvent
 * jdavidbakr\MailTracker\Events\ViewEmailEvent
 * jdavidbakr\MailTracker\Events\LinkClickedEvent